arjunUpatel/extents/README.md

 ## scheduler
 The goal here was to implement cooperative scheduling without simply calling `yield`, thus forcing the understanding of the internals of the scheduler.
 This was done in two ways by registering syscalls to:
 1. Add a penalty to the `vruntime` of selected tasks.
-The oenalty could then be disabled with another syscall
+The oenalty could then be disabled with another syscall.
+Check out `vruntime.patch`
 2. Put selected threads onto kernel wait queues by safely removing the corresponding `task_struct` from CPU runqueues.
-These tasks could then be returned to corresponding runqueues with another syscall
+These tasks could then be returned to corresponding runqueues with another syscall.
+Check out `waitq.patch`

 ## other interesting stuff
 - The implementation of kernel data structures is unorthodox and genius at the same time.
 The thing that fascinated me the most was the `container_of` macro